 - Elder (Sambucus nigra)

 Use equal parts of the above herbs to brew a tea.
-If you are breastfeeding, you can drink 1 cup, 3 to 4 times per day to pass the benefits along to your baby.
+If you are breastfeeding, you can drink 1 cup, 3 to 4 times per day to pass the benefits along to your baby (under your doctor's guidance).

 Few studies have examined the effectiveness of specific homeopathic remedies.
 Professional homeopaths, however, may recommend one or more of the following treatments for roseola based on their knowledge and clinical experience.
-Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and intellectual makeup.
+Before prescribing a remedy, homeopaths take into account a person's constitutional type, includes your physical, emotional, and intellectual makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate remedy for a particular individual.

 - Aconitum.
 For children who have a sudden high fever, especially when the fever is accompanied by restless anxiety.
 This remedy is best when used very early in disease, before a rash appears.